islajr/peerpal-api/docs/auth.md

 This endpoint stands in front of the application and register users.

-This takes in a JSON object consisting of the necessary elements: username, e-mail and password, sends a confirmation mail containing a seven-digit OTP to the provided e-mail address, and returns a JSON object of elements, message and e-mail.
+This takes in a JSON object consisting of the necessary elements: username, e-mail and password, sends a confirmation mail containing a six-digit OTP to the provided e-mail address, and returns a JSON object of elements, message and e-mail.
 This endpoint **does not** require authentication.

 #### Request Example